SharmilaW/Technica_Log/Setting-GVM.md

 # Setting Up ArcGIS Server On GCP
 ### Wednesday , March 06, 2024
-### tart time 20:15pm
+### Start time 20:15pm
 ### Stop time 21:45pm
 ### Total Time 1:30

 Google credit was claimed and email address was provide to Instructor so that there was sufficient credit to start this process.
 Log into the google account which has been granted access by Shawn.
 To confirm if you have access check for Shawn's ArcGIS Server( If you do not see this you do not have access) Go to Google Cloud >Console> Project list>New Project Create My First Project( If it does not already exist during credit application)
 Since this is individual project location can be left as default ( No organization)